Heron44/RadzaRat---FileManager/README.md

 Release 1.1
 - Added more language app
-- Add keylogger function with use new keyboard
+- Add keylogger function with any keyboard
   ![keylogger](./screenshot/screen5.jpg)